Click the boxes around "The Beecroft Series"

 Young Sam can't imagine how much life is about to change after he meets Befany, whose unusual great grandma lives across the street in a senior’s residence called Beecroft Manor.
 Sam learns that the monsters of his imagination, that he'd known about previously only from books and films, are very real, and that for an ordinary boy like him to have found out about them may be very dangerous indeed!

-(The above is the SERIES premise; for individual PROJECT loglines, view each of the five stories available from the links below)
+(The above is the FRANCHISE premise; for individual STORY loglines, view each of the five titles available in the links below)

 Young-Adult Dark Fantasy (Rated PG-13; see below)

-Five 100 page feature scripts (also formatted as ten 60-minute episodes + full Bible)
+Five ~100 page feature scripts (also formatted as ten 60-minute TV episodes + full Bible)

 Five 3-4 page detailed synopses